aghassel/Real-Time-ASL-Translation/README.md

 # 4th Year Capstone Project Feature for AI Smart Glasses
 This project is a feature for AI Smart Glasses that aims to translate American Sign Language (ASL) in real-time.
 It is part of a 4th Year Capstone Project.

-The project uses machine learning models to recognize and interpret ASL signs.
+The project uses CNN and Transformers ensemble model to recognize and interpret ASL signs.
 The images below show some of the most common words in the ASL dataset, the distribution of keypoint data, and a sample gesture for the "Shh" hand ASL signal.

+Note: For best results, use both hands.

 ![Top-50](/images/ASL_dataset_top_50.png)